Subjects

 • Promoting and running after school clubs

-All students are eligible to work alongside a Learning Mentor.
-Each student who is assigned to a Learning Mentor has been selected from their year group usually by their Head of Year, or a member of the Pastoral Team.
+All students are eligible to work alongside a Pastoral Wellbeing Mentor.
+Each student who is assigned to a Pastoral Wellbeing Mentor has been selected from their year group usually by their Head of Year, or a member of the Pastoral Team.
 The specific student may be experiencing certain difficulties at school, or they may have certain issues the academy should be addressing in order for the student to benefit as much as possible from their time at The Palmer Catholic Academy.

-Parents may request a Learning Mentor for their child, this has to be considered by the Head of Year or the Pastoral Team before any assignment of a Learning Mentor takes place.
+Parents may request a Pastoral Wellbeing Mentor for their child, this has to be considered by the Head of Year or the Pastoral Team before any assignment of a Pastoral Wellbeing Mentor takes place.

-All students are eligible for Learning Mentor support, those without Mentors can talk and receive help from Learning Mentors.
-Speak to Mentors at Lunch or Break-times.
+All students are eligible for Pastoral Wellbeing Mentor support, those without Mentors can talk and receive help from Pastoral Wellbeing Mentors.
+Speak to Mentors at lunch or break times.
 The work of the Mentors is very flexible and is tailored to the needs of each individual student, in order to ensure the child’s happiness is paramount.
 Mentors see their mentee’s usually once a week for an hour; mentors are available for every student that needs a little extra support and have been found invaluable to some so far.

 Head of Department